ehildt/acap/README.md

 By leveraging BullMQ, ACAP gains robust job management, scalability, fault tolerance, and monitoring capabilities, enabling it to handle large workloads, provide efficient task execution, and deliver a reliable and high-performance service to its users.

+---

+`Get in touch with us if you're eager to contribute to ACAP and show your support, or show some love by treating us to a beer or coffee.
+We appreciate any form of collaboration and generosity!`